peaclab/PACT/README.md

     2. HTC is the heat transfer coefficient between the ambient and the heat sink.
     3. Thermal resistivity and specific heat capacity are used to calculate the thermal resistor and capacitor values.
     4. [Init] defines the initial temperature as well as the ambient temperature.
+    5. Users can select the heat sink as well as its parameters.
 2. Floorplan (flp_files (.CSV file)): describe the chip floorplan
     1. Depends on the simulation granularity, users can define a standard cell level chip floorplan with a large number of units or an architectural level floorplan with realistic hardware blocks.
     2. UnitName is the name of the unit.